Economic impact of immigration to Canada: Government finances

 There is no consensus on the net impact of immigration to government finances.
 A 1990 study found that an average immigrant household paid $22,528 in all forms of taxes and on average each household directly consumed $10,558 in government services.
-By contrast an average native Canadian household paid $20,259 in tax and consumed $10,102 dollars in services.
+By contrast an average native Canadian household paid $20,259 in tax and consumed $10,102 in services.
 Across the country this means that immigrant households contributed $2.6 billion more than their share to the public purse.
 A 1996 study found that over a lifetime a typical immigrant family will pay some forty thousand dollars more to the treasury than they will consume in services.
 Explanations for this include that immigrant households tend to be larger, and have more wage earners, increasing taxes.
 Newcomers are also less likely to make use of many social services.
 Immigrants are less likely than native Canadians to receive employment insurance, social assistance, and subsidized housing.
-Immigrants are also much less likely to become homeless or suffer from mental illness.
+Immigrants are usually less prone to homelessness due to the support they receive from their families and communities.
 Recent immigrants are also less likely to make use of subsidized housing than native Canadians of the same income level.
 In 2004 22.5% of low-income native Canadians lived in subsidized housing, but only 20.4% of low income recent immigrants did so, though this number was considerably higher among more established immigrants.
 Results from a study from the Fraser Institute found that the immigrants who arrived between 1987 and 2004 cost governments $23 billion per annum (as of 2006) in excess of taxes raised from those immigrants, relating to universal social services (e.g., welfare, medicare, public education).